Introduction to the Leeds Pain Team

 Introduction to SCS Cancer Pain

-Hello my name is Dr John Titherington i’m one of the pain consultants you just heard from my colleague about how there’s mechanical pain and nerve pain and how nerve pain is something that’s well treated by spinal cord stimulation.
+Hello my name is Dr John Titterington i’m one of the pain consultants you just heard from my colleague about how there’s mechanical pain and nerve pain and how nerve pain is something that’s well treated by spinal cord stimulation.

 We also split patients into two groups by what caused the pain whether it’s cancer, cancer-related or non-cancer related.
 So what I’m going to speak about now is how to treat cancer pain with spinal cord stimulation so if you haven’t suffered from cancer then this section won’t be relevant to you.